The Sea Inside poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Sea Inside against these established plot points, we can identify how Alejandro Amenábar utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Sea Inside within the drama genre.

 Alejandro Amenábar's Structural Approach